WATCH THE TRAILER HERE:

-Are you from a festival, gallery, museum, tv station, curator, press or other and want to view the film?
-Contact me on firstname.lastname@example.org and I will send you a password.
+Are you from a festival, gallery, museum, tv station, curator, press or other and want more information?
+Contact me by clicking here Mail to Danny and I will be happy to assist you.

 Won best amateur film at CALCUTTA INTERNATIONAL CULT FILM FESTIVAL September 2019: Link to Festival

 The film was a part of the Official Selection at South Film and Arts Academy Festival: Link to Festival

 Selected for the monthly edition of November at MIAMI INDEPENDENT FILM FESTIVAL: Link to Festival